probe-lab/website/content.en/websites/drand.love.md

 In addition to the peer-related information, the graph also includes black markers that represent the number of website deployments per day (count shown on the right handside y-axis).
 Deployments are determined by monitoring the CIDs found within the websites' IPNS records.
 If the CID changes, we consider this a new deployment.

+#### Known Stable Providers {#website-trend-hosters-drandlove}

+{{< plotly json="../../plots/latest/website-trend-hosters-drand.love.json" height="250px" >}}

+For the above graph, we obtained the PeerIDs from two hosters: [Protocol Labs' IPFS Websites Collab-Cluster](https://collab.ipfscluster.io/) and [Fleek](https://fleek.co).
+Each day, we examined how many of their PeerIDs appear in the list of peers providing the website in the DHT.
+Specifically, we monitor six PeerIDs for Fleek and seven PeerIDs for the Collab-Cluster.
+The sum of both bars should always be less than or equal to the number of `Reachable Non-Relayed` peers in the previous graph.

 ### IPFS Retrieval Errors {#website-trend-retrieval-errors-drandlove-kubo}